-The New Jersey Principals and Supervisors Association, the League of Women Voters of New Jersey, and the NJ Social Studies Supervisors Association are proud to team up to organize a voter registration drive, #MyVoiceMyVoteNJ.
+Last year, the New Jersey Principals and Supervisors Association, the League of Women Voters of New Jersey, and the NJ Social Studies Supervisors Association proudly teamed up to organize a voter registration drive, #MyVoiceMyVoteNJ, in high schools throughout New Jersey.
+Through your efforts, more than 5,000 students added their names to the voter rolls and were eligible to have their voice heard at the ballot box in the 2018 elections and beyond.

 To participate as an official #MyVoiceMyVoteNJ school, please email Dan Higgins, NJPSA Director of Strategic Communications, at email@example.com, with the following information: